RunestoneInteractive/pythonds/_sources/Advanced/RecursionRevisited.rst

 -------------

 Now we have all the tools we need to write the RSA encryption algorithm.
-The RSA algorithm is perhaps the easiest to understand of all the public-key encryption algorithms.
-Public-key cryptography was invented by Whitfield Diffie and Martin Hellman and independently by Ralph Merkle.
-The major contribution of public-key cryptography was the idea that keys could come in pairs: an encryption key to convert the plaintext message to ciphertext, and a decryption key to convert the ciphertext back to plaintext.
+The **RSA algorithm** is perhaps the easiest to understand of all the public key encryption algorithms.
+Public key cryptography was invented by Whitfield Diffie and Martin Hellman and independently by Ralph Merkle.
+The major contribution of public key cryptography was the idea that keys could come in pairs: an encryption key to convert the plaintext message to ciphertext, and a decryption key to convert the ciphertext back to plaintext.
 The keys only work one way so that a